kumarith/BookStore/README.md

 ### User story - Shopping Cart
 - Cart is another component that gets updated when user adds to cart from details component.
 - Cart shows price as well.
-- Remove function is not implemented.
+- "Remove item" function is not implemented.

 ### User story - Discounted Books